 Generally, a High PE ratio is considered better.
 But from the investor’s perspective, it does not matter whether the ratio is higher or lower.

-Is Negative Price-Earning Ratio A Bad Sign For Investors?
+Is a Negative Price-Earning Ratio A Bad Sign For Investors?

 A P/E ratio that is steady or exhibits a steady increase is a good one with a good earnings yield.
 But, of course, the earnings yield could differ depending on the specific company, which means that it is not always bad for investors.